asalexanderlee/bootcamp-2/README.md

 * On your User model, write a function that seeds 100 users to the database.
 * On your Todo model, write a function that seeds 20000 unique tasks to the database.
 * Try to insert objects into your models that violate one of your model constraints.

+## Release 4

+Write a todo application that runs in the terminal.
+It should do the following:

+* Query the database and return an ordered list of all oustanding todos.
+* Allow users to insert new todos.
+(Write the todo to the database and refresh the console.)
+* Allow users to delete todos from the list.
+(Remove the todo from the database and refresh the console.)